niksilver/burnup/README.md

 change your mind later you can always re-order or sort the rows differently.
 The important thing is to keep the header at the top.

+## Using the shortcut key

+Because copying and tweaking a line is such a common action there's a keyboard shortcut for it: `Shift + Ctrl + Alt + 1` on PCs, or Shift + Option + Cmd + 1` on Macs.
+This will insert a copy of the current row just below it, and and it will remove all the dates to make sure you put the right ones in.

+You can also find this function in the menus:
+`Tools > Macros > Duplicate row without dates`.

 ## Creating the burn-up data

 <img align="right" src="docs/burn-up-data.png">